Filipe-Samuel-p/Filipe-Samuel-p/README.md

 </section>

 ## Additional Information
-- Scientific initiation in data science as part of the Pescarte project, focusing on data analysis for sustainable fisheries management.
+- Scientific initiation in data science as part of the @[Pescarte](https://pescarte.org.br/) project, focusing on data analysis for sustainable fisheries management.
 - Back-end developer and manager at SoulCode, responsible for leading development teams in creating scalable software.
 - Former Director of Strategy and Projects at ENACTUS, leading social entrepreneurship initiatives to improve communities.